alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 ###Exercise 1
 ####Create ansible roles directory structure
+Ansible galaxy provides a very easy way to create the directory structure to host your roles.

 1. Switch to 'ansible container'
 2. cd to roles directory
 3. type `ansible-galaxy init login`